patrickkunka/mixitup/docs/mixitup-3-migration-guide.md

 ## Promises and Callbacks

-In MixItUp 2, asyncronous operations (those involving animation) accepted an optional callback function to be invoked on completion.
+In MixItUp 2, asynchronous operations (those involving animation) accepted an optional callback function to be invoked on completion.

-With MixItUp 3, all asyncronous methods return a promise resolving with a state object.
-Callback functions are still permitted as an optional argument, but promises should be considered the preferred method for dealing with asyncronous operations.
+With MixItUp 3, all asynchronous methods return a promise resolving with a state object.
+Callback functions are still permitted as an optional argument, but promises should be considered the preferred method for dealing with asynchronous operations.

 ```js
 // MixItUp 2 (callbacks)